glennji/openlumify/docs/extension-points/back-end/ingestion/codegen.md

 ### Have an ontology json file

-While it is possible for you to specify a file that can be used in place of calling Visallo in order to get the ontology, there is no current native way to do it.
+While it is possible for you to specify a file that can be used in place of calling OpenLumify in order to get the ontology, there is no current native way to do it.
 You will have to have saved the result from the REST call into a file that you can keep using to generate code.
-The benefit of this approach is that you can develop with the ontology offline from having the app running, but it won't automatically be updated if there is an ontology change inside of Visallo.
+The benefit of this approach is that you can develop with the ontology offline from having the app running, but it won't automatically be updated if there is an ontology change inside of OpenLumify.
 Therefore, while possible this way is not recommended and you should query a running instance of the app every time.

 ## Working with the generated code